What is a proctor?

 Acceptable private proctors normally include, but are not limited to, faculty, other university or college testing centers, ministers, military education officers, non-direct superiors and corporate executive officers, and public librarians.
 Columbia College has also approved ProctorU as a private proctor resource.
 (Not available for MFT or ETS proctoring.)
-You may wish to check the listing provided by the NCTA Consortium of College Testing Centers for available proctors and testing centers.
 Some testing centers may assess a fee for testing.
 Any fees incurred are your responsibility.

 If you are using a Columbia College campus, please select the campus below, reserve your seat and notify your instructor as outlined in your course.

 Please select a location to display its proctoring details:

 If you are requesting to use a private proctor, schedule a testing time and submit their contact information to your instructor for approval.